victorlga/vehicle-routing-problem/README.md

 - **Place, Load, and Cost**: Simple aliases for `int`, used to represent different attributes of places within the routing problem.
 - **Route and Road**: Structs managing sequences of places and travel costs, central to route planning and optimization.

+### Parameters
+- **Vehicle Capacity**: The maximum load that a vehicle can carry, defining the constraint for each route.
+Set to 20 in the implementation.
+- **Max Number of Places Per Route**: The maximum number of places that can be visited in a single route.
+Set to 3 in the implementation.

 ### Core Methods
 - **`solve()`**: The primary function that orchestrates the routing algorithm, initiating the appropriate search strategy.
 - **`generateAllRouteCombinationsWithRestrictions()`**: Employs in global search to recursively generate all possible route combinations, considering constraints.